This soup will make you want to throw a fiesta about how tasty it is!

 - 1/2 teaspoon black pepper

-- 2 chicken breasts fillets, skinless, cut into 1-2” cubes (no need to pre-cook)
+- 2 boneless and skinless chicken breasts cut into 1 to 2 inch cubes (no need to pre-cook)

 - Add all ingredients to the slow cooker, stir to combine.
 Cover and cook on low 6-8 hours.